dgrsfactory-jpg/TeleSync-nochunk/README.md

-# TeleSync
+# TeleSync-nochunk

-An application to store your local files on Telegram.
+An application to store your selected files on Telegram.
+Upload Only and nothing else a files must ≤ 2GB

-> 📸 Watch the video on [YouTube](https://youtu.be/vCAcc_q-NNw)

 ## Features